Safety tips to protect your contracting business and employees

 Some of the top causes of financial loss for contractors include:

-• Workplace accidents and injuries: 4,628 workers were killed on the job in 20122.
-The average cost of each workplace death, with employer costs, is over $1.4 million, while the average cost of a disabling injury at work is $58,0003, including the average cost of wage and productivity losses, medical expenses and administrative expenses.
+• Workplace accidents and injuries: “The total cost of workplace injuries in 2023 was $176.5 billion,” says the NSC.
+The average cost of each workplace death, with employer costs, was over $1.4 million in 2023, while the average cost of a medically consulted injury at work was $43,000.

-• Construction defects: the number of lawsuits alleging construction defects is on the rise.
+• Construction defects: The number of lawsuits alleging construction defects is on the rise.

 The stats are eye-opening.
 But the good news is, when you go into the job with a clear view of the potential pitfalls, there’s a lot you can do to protect your profits.
-Here are a few tips to get you started.

-1. Don’t get burned.
+1. Don’t get burned

 To mitigate your risk for fire, be sure to: